 - Cat is pregnant!
 If we are short on approved applications we will begin accepting kitten placement applications.
 We will post a notice on our Facebook page.

 - Kittens are twelve to fourteen weeks old!
 Pick up your kitten!

 Full process (please read it, there’s important stuff here):

-- About two weeks before the kittens are due we get a pre-natal X-ray of the mother to determine how many kittens to expect.
-We then begin contacting people with approved applications to confirm that they want to reserve a kitten.
+- When the kittens are 1-2 weeks old we begin contacting people with approved applications to confirm that they want to reserve a kitten.
 We will ask for the first deposit (1/3 of the total fee) when the kittens are one week old.
 This ensures that no one sends a deposit for a kitten that is stillborn or fades (which, sad as it is, can happen sometimes).
 These initial deposits are refundable up until the kittens are eight weeks old.